 I offer an initial telephone conversation (up to 15 mins) Free.

 Individual counselling sessions are £65 for both initial consultation (60 minutes) and 50 minute sessions.

-I also offer a limited number of low-cost places for students and people on benefits and low incomes.
+I offer a limited number of low-cost places for students, people on benefits and low incomes.

 Monday - Friday 7am - 8pm Saturday 8am - 11am

 I am an Accredited Counsellor/Psychotherapist with The British Association for Counsellors & Psychotherapists (Bacp)